Please see our Entry Requirements page for general entry requirement guidance. You should also have a grade 6 in German.

 Good course combinations

-What could it lead to?Many students go on to a language related degree course.
+Many students go on to a language related degree course.
 There are many degree courses offering courses including language study.
-Possible careers include teaching, translation, journalism, publishing, and work in the tourism or financial sector.
+Possible careers include teaching, translation, journalism, publishing, and work in the tourism or financial sectors.

 Need some help?